Introduction

 and Hi8 tapes.

-The only sure-fire way that I am aware of to determine what the tape format is is to play the tape in a qualifying Digital
+The only sure-fire way to determine the tape format is to play the tape in a qualifying Digital 8 camcorder.
+There is a list

-8 camcorder.
-There is a list of Sony D8 camcorders on Wiki that will play V8 and Hi8 tapes.
-Be aware that there are
+of Sony D8 camcorders on Wiki that will play V8 and Hi8 tapes.
+Be aware that there may be inaccuracies in that table,

-suggest that once you’ve identified a potential camcorder, you download the manual to verify that it can 1/play
+so I suggest that once you’ve identified a potential camcorder, you download the manual to verify that it can 1/play

 analogue tapes and 2/it does passthrough (if that is a feature you are looking for).
+Manualslib.com is a very good

 NTSC or PAL?